-House Of Baukjen is one of the highest scoring Fashion B Corp in the U.K.
+House of Baukjen is one of the highest scoring Fashion B Corps globally.

 As part of our mission to be a Business for Good, House of Baukjen has pursued the B Corp Certification, which we officially received in March 2021.
 We are very proud to be part of a community that believes that business can (and should) have a positive impact.